 Illness and injuries are an unfortunate part of life.
 Most people will visit a hospital for treatment at least once in their lifetimes.
 But sometimes misconduct or mistakes by a hospital or healthcare professional can result in the premature death of a patient.
 The law offers a remedy for the families of those wrongfully killed due to negligence.
 Read on to learn more about wrongful death lawsuits against hospitals.

 About Wrongful Death Lawsuits

-If a hospital is named in a wrongful death lawsuit, the case likely involves a claim of medical malpractice.
-Medical malpractice occurs when a healthcare provider's treatment of a particular patient deviates from the established professional standard of care, and the patient is injured or dies as a result.
+If a hospital is a named defendant in a wrongful death lawsuit, the case likely involves a claim of medical malpractice.
+Medical malpractice happens when a health care provider's treatment of a particular patient deviates from the established professional standard of care.
+And the patient suffers injuries or dies as a result.

 - Misdiagnosis of an illness or other condition

 - Failure to give proper treatment

 The personal representative of the decedent's estate or one of the decedent's immediate family members can sue.
 Each state has laws that set the requirements and eligibility for wrongful death suits.
 Check with a wrongful death attorney or medical malpractice lawyer in your state for more information.